Dramacydal/claude-desktop-proxy-container/README.md

 You need to authorize in your browser.
 The following link will be available for 1799 seconds: https://...
 ```

 Open that link in a Windows browser and log in with your AdGuard account.
 The VPN config (including the login token) is stored in `<home>/.adguard-vpn-config`, bind-mounted from your home directory; the container also uses a fixed hostname and a MAC address generated on first run (then reused via `.container-mac`) — **both are required** for AdGuard to recognize the session as the same device on subsequent runs.

+Why this matters: the container runs with `--rm`, so a fresh one is created on every launch, and Docker randomizes both the hostname and MAC address per container by default.
+AdGuard identifies a device by that hostname+MAC pair — without pinning them, every run would look like a brand-new device, which would either re-prompt for login every time or eat into your AdGuard account's device-limit quota (each "device" it hasn't seen before counts toward the limit, even if you never log out the old ones). `run.sh` and `entrypoint.sh` fix both to the same values every run so the container always looks like the same one device to AdGuard.

 Don't delete `.container-mac` or `.adguard-vpn-config` in your home directory unless you want a fresh device identity.

 ## Normal usage